Urinalysis Procedures and Best Practices for Reliable Diagnostic Results

 Analytically, calibrate analyzers daily; confirm dipstick positives microscopically.
 For microhematuria, AUA 2025 guidelines mandate >3 RBC/HPF on a single specimen, repeating after benign causes are resolved.
 Use stewardship for cultures: only if symptoms/pyuria, per 2022 guidance, reducing unnecessary tests.

 Post-analytically, correlate with history; avoid treating ASB except in pregnancy/urology procedures.
-In preoperative urology, test 2 weeks prior for high-risk procedures, treat positives.
+In preoperative urology, test 2 weeks prior to high-risk procedures, treat positives.
 Quality controls: proficiency testing, staff training.
 These practices minimize errors, optimizing diagnostic yield.

 Common Errors and Troubleshooting